 - INTEG 321: The Museum Course: Practicum & Presentation

 - One of the following set of courses (for a total of at least 1.0 credits):

 - INTEG 452A & 452B: Real World Problem Solving A & B

-- Or an equivalent two-term group design project course, to be approved by the Undergraduate Officer in Knowledge Integration
+- Or an equivalent two-term group design project course, to be approved by the Associate Chair, Undergraduate Studies, Knowledge Integration

 Note: Changes in course offerings for the Collaborative Design Specialization went into effect Fall 2022.
 Please speak with the KI Undergraduate Advisor if you have questions.